bloxstreet/support/guides/training-guide.md

 **Trainer:** *If you have any further questions, be sure to join our communications server.
 The code is ‘bloxstreet’.*

-**Trainer:** *Please follow me to the ranking line so you can be ranked.
+**Trainer:** *Please follow me to the purple ranking line so you can be ranked.
 Congratulations on passing!*

 **Trainer:** *Stay online until the ranker dismisses you and says that you have been ranked.
 It has been a pleasure training you!*